 The EC library is used to provide a high-level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
 The EC library is delivered as object code.
-The certification covers the standard NIST and Brainpool Elliptic Curves with key lengths of 192 to 521 bits.
+The certification covers the standard NIST and Brainpool Elliptic Curves with key lengths of with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits.
 For more details please refer to the Security Target [6] and Security Target Lite [7], chapter 1.2.